koomekevo/scanditest/README.md

 Clone the repo with `https://github.com/koomekevo/scanditest.git`

-Run `cd scanditest` to access tha app.
+Run `cd scanditest` to access the app.

+Run `npm install` to install dependencies.

 Run `npm start` to start the app.
 ## Authors